Fundament-Software/scopes/doc/scopes-ref.rst

 .. fn:: (> a b)
 .. fn:: (@ ...)
 .. fn:: (^ a b)
+.. fn:: (_ ...)

+   A pass-through function that allows expressions to evaluate to multiple arguments.
 .. fn:: (| ...)
 .. fn:: (~ x)
 .. fn:: (!= a b)